An easy to make “rustic pie” dessert, needs only 1 pie crust and is a dessert you can make any day or for every special occasion.

 - 1 pie crust - homemade or use pre-made crust

-- Brush the top of folded pie crust with egg wash, and sprinkle the raw sugar over the crust.
+4. Brush the top of folded pie crust with egg wash, and sprinkle the turbinado sugar over the crust.

-Cool and serve the Cherry Galette with a scoop of vanilla ice cream and chocolate shavings.
+Cool and serve this delicious and very easy to make Cherry Galette with a dollop of whipped cream or a scoop of vanilla ice cream and chocolate shavings.
+Make it any time, it’s easier than you think!